KeflerExe/Formal-Languages-Calculator/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 In this case Ill focus on using a specific notation to introduce combinations of operations with languages.
-The general idea is to design a calculator for formal languages.
+The general idea of the program is the design of a formal language calculator.
 Given a few,
 input languages ​​and a specification of operations with said languages, execute the corresponding operations and write the results obtained on the screen.
 The execution